 We believe that to find a cure for Parkinson’s as quickly as possible, our capital needs to push research forward today.
 That’s why we deliberately hold no endowment or excessive reserves, instead seeking to deploy funds raised as quickly and wisely as possible.

-In 2012, our whole community played a role in The Michael J. Fox Foundation's efforts to accelerate the cure.
-Our momentum keeps building - in the Parkinson's drug development pipeline and across the PD research enterprise.READ FULL REPORT
+In 2013, our community continued to play a critical role in The Michael J. Fox Foundation's efforts to accelerate a cure for Parkinson's disease.
+Our momentum keeps building in strengthening the PD drug development pipeline and across the research enterprise.READ FULL REPORT

 - Progress - 2010 Annual Report